victorzxu/SmartWrap/README.md

 ## For developer

+We are using jsx, ES6, and ES&.
+Therefore, traspile is necessary.

 ### Code names

 *yxl*: Xiao Liang

 ### Notes from Xiao Liang
+-  Please install `git-pull-hook` via `npm install -g git-pull-hook` to have the pull scripts working
+-  Recommend to install `yarn` to install dependencies faster (It's not a must, but good to have)
 -  For Firefox, please enable source map when debugging [tutorial](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map)
--  Please install `git-pull-hook` via `npm install -g git-pull-hook` to have the pull scripts working
--  Please install `yarn` to install dependencies faster and support all scripts that have meant to be used with `yarn`
+    + This is not supported yet...
+(Help wanted)

 ### Installation